RealYusufIsmail/JConfig/README.md

 # JConfig

 JConfig is a simple library made to help with storing and retrieving data from a json file.

+Supporting both Kotlin and Java.

 ## Example